Anashost/WLED-0.13-Home-Assistant-Revive/README.md

 ## 1 - Preparations

+- Make sure to remove the unsupported led's from Wled integration.

 - If not already, start by creating those files in Home Assistant root directory `rest_command.yaml`,  `lights.yaml`, `input_select.yaml`